Brochfael ap Meurig: Family

-Brochfael acceded to the throne of Gwent in around 872.
+Brochfael acceded to the throne of Gwent around 872.
 He and his brother Ffernfael ap Meurig were sons of Meurig ab Arthfael.
 Historians of Wales do not agree on Meurig ab Arthfael's death date.
 Thomas Charles-Edwards thinks that he may be the Meurig whose death is recorded in the Annales Cambriae under 849, but Wendy Davies argues that 874 is more likely and dates his reign as c.
 848 or c.
 850.

 In early medieval Wales, it was common for brothers to share the kingship, and in his Life of King Alfred, written in 893, the Welsh monk Asser describes Brochfael and Ffernfael as kings of Gwent.
 They are both listed in the twelfth-century Book of Llandaff as witnesses to charters together with their father, but Ffernfael does not have any surviving charters of his own, whereas several show Brochfael as a royal grantor and witness, so Ffernfael may have been subordinate to Brochfael.

 Territory

 Brochfael and Ffernfael were joint kings of Gwent, and their cousin Hywel ap Rhys was king of Glywysing.
 The kingship of Glywysing had a superior status, and Hywel was probably an over-king allowing his cousins to rule Gwent.
-He gave more grants in Gwent than Glywysing, whereas Brochfael's grants were confined to Gwent.
+He gave more grants in Gwent than in Glywysing, whereas Brochfael's grants were confined to Gwent.
 In the previous generation, Davies (followed by Charles-Edwards) states that Brochfael's father Meurig ab Arthfael gave grants in both territories, and that he ruled them both as king of Glywysing.
 The historian Patrick Sims-Williams dissents, arguing that the charters placing Meurig in Glywysing were forged, and that he had no power outside Gwent.